jamielaw-smith/jamielaw-smith.github.io/index.md

 Harvard University, A.B. in Physics, Astrophysics, 2010-2014

 ## Bio
-I am a PhD student in Astronomy &amp; Astrophysics at UC Santa Cruz.
+I am a PhD student in Astronomy & Astrophysics at UC Santa Cruz.
-I am interested in a wide variety of problems in high energy astrophysics theory.
-I am currently working on
-(1) tidal disruptions of stars by black holes,
-(2) common envelope evolution in the context of gravitational wave sources, (3) accretion onto neutron stars in a dense medium, and (4) the structure of AGN disks with embedded stars.
-During my PhD I have also done work in theoretical physics, on vacuum decay and de Sitter space in string theory.
+I am interested in a variety of problems in high energy astrophysics theory and theoretical physics, including tidal disruptions of stars by black holes, common envelope evolution in the context of GW sources, accretion onto neutron stars in a dense medium, the structure of AGN disks with embedded stars, vacuum decay, and de Sitter space in string theory.

 I did my undergraduate at Harvard in Physics and Astrophysics.
 There I did work in experimental particle physics on the Higgs to WW decay channel for ATLAS,